Atenas: Climate

-A 1960 National Geographic article proclaimed that Atenas enjoys the "best climate in the world"; the reason for this attribution is that climatic factors like temperature and humidity are stable all year round, with temperatures ranging from 19 Celsius at night to 34 Celsius during the day with a yearly average of 26 Celsius.
+A 1960 National Geographic article proclaimed that Atenas was once considered to have the "el mejor clima del mundo" ("best climate in the world"); the reason for this attribution is that climatic factors like temperature and humidity are stable all year round, with temperatures ranging from 19 Celsius at night to 34 Celsius during the day with a yearly average of 26 Celsius.

 Demographics

 For the 2011 census, Atenas had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: